 Identification and Assessment

-Pupils are assessed on entry using the EYFS baseline assessment.
+Pupils are assessed on entry.
 The School assesses both progress and attainment for all pupils termly.
 We also engage in formal discussions about all our pupils through Learning Conversations every half term.
 These meetings are used to discuss pupils who are not making expected progress or reaching expected attainment targets and considering the reasons for this.
 At this point a child may become part of a focus/target group to see if their progress or attainment can be improved.
 This follows the ‘assess-plan-do-review’ model, as identified in the ‘target children entry and exit policy’.
-If, at any time after a sustained attempt, sufficient progress is not made teachers, the teacher my complete a Referral to school SENDCO form noting areas of concern and actions already taken to address these.
+If, at any time after a sustained attempt, sufficient progress is not made, the teacher will seek support from the SENCo noting areas of concern and actions already taken to address these.

 SENCo and parents/carers will be involved in the decision as to whether to identify a child as having a Special Educational Need or Disability (SEND) and place him or her on the register of Special Educational Needs.
 Children will only be placed on the register if it is felt they have a definable SEN or disability and not simply because they fail to make progress or at the lower end of the ability range (see definition of SEN above).